Think – Ask – Know – Execute

 #2: Personal Protective Equipment (PPE)

 One of the best ways to stay safe while using hot-melt equipment is by donning personal protective equipment (PPE).
-Get in the habit of wear safety glasses, gloves, and any other protective equipment every time hot-melt equipment is used.
+Get in the habit of wearing safety glasses, gloves, and any other protective equipment every time hot-melt equipment is used.

 #3: Read Your Manuals